Tyrannus vociferans vociferans

 The earliest Nebraska fledgling dates are in mid-Jul (see Breeding Phenology), suggesting that sightings in the last part of Jul are of wandering family groups.
 Two birds at Wind Springs Ranch, Sioux Co 21 Jul 2001, far from ponderosa pines, and singles in Dundy Co 18 Jul 2020 and at Lake Ogallala, Keith Co 19 Jul 2014 may have been post-breeding wanderers.
 One along Runner Road, western Cherry Co 5 Jul 2024 may have been a wandering fall disperser.

 Rosche (1982) noted that the Cassin’s Kingbird migration peak in fall is rather later than that of Eastern and Western Kingbirds; most “yellow-breasted kingbirds seen after about 10 Sep tend to be Cassin’s” (Rosche 1994).
-Fitting this pattern are easterly records from Clear Creek WMA, Garden Co 20 Sep 2013, and near Lake McConaughy, Keith Co 25 Sep 2013.
+Fitting this pattern are easterly records from Clear Creek WMA, Garden Co 20 Sep 2013, and at or near Lake McConaughy, Keith Co 18 Sep 2024 and 25 Sep 2013.
 Additional reports east of the Panhandle are 16 Aug 2008 western Cherry Co, 28 Aug 2016 Perkins Co, 6 Sep 2022 Lake Ogallala, Keith Co, 11 Sep 1963 Lincoln Co, 12 Sep 2023 Keith Co, and 17 Sep 2021 Lake Ogallala.

 An extraordinary but suggestive report was of one calling and seen well at Valentine, Cherry Co 16 Sep 2021, after Western Kingbirds had departed; unfortunately, the bird was not photographed.
 Another was far easterly at Funk WPA, Phelps Co 8 Sep 2023 (Paul Dunbar, personal communication).